sam2332/Mcp-Server-Placeholder-Image-Generator/README.md

 - `height` (number): Height of the image in pixels (1-4096)
 - `color` (string): Color of the image as hex code (e.g., #FF0000 or #f00)
 - `filepath` (string): Full path where the PNG image should be saved
+- `label` (string, optional): Custom text to display in the top-left corner of the image

 **Example:**
 ```json